tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 “Come on, Becca, you're going to miss the movie!”
 Kai joined in.

-When I reached the theater , it was exactly how I remembered it, a large oval-like room with plush red seats.
+When I reached the theater, it was exactly how I remembered it, a large oval-like room with plush red seats.

 Descending the steps, my shadow bounced across the old cinematic screen.